-David Soolea, Warren Andersona, Tracey Smitha aDepartment of Transport and Main Roads, Queensland
+David Soolea, Warren Andersona, Tracey Smitha

+The positive relationship between vehicle speeds and crash risk and severity are well understood.
 This paper sought to utilise speed probe data and existing crash risk estimates to determine the proportion of crashes attributable to various speeds above the posted limit on Queensland roads, with a particular focus on low-level speeding (1-10 km/h above the limit).
 The findings demonstrated that the majority of speeding motorists were engaged in low-level speeding.
 Analyses indicated that between 5.9% and 19.2% of all casualty crashes were estimated to be attributable to low-level speeding, with proportions typically higher in lower speed limit zones.
 Conversely, it was estimated that between 19.9% and 67.0% of speed-related crashes were attributable to low-level speeding, with proportions typically greater in higher speed limit zones.
 Further data analyses stratified a range of spatial and temporal variables.
 Policy implications of the findings are discussed.